Thanksgiving is awesome but without attention to your mindset, there could be some stress!

 Here are some mindset tips to help you regret-proof your Thanksgiving experience.

 MINDSET TIP 1: Bring the comfort of “Back Home” to your home; you can do this on purpose.

-If you can’t be with your family experiencing traditions you know and love, make sure to plan your own traditions that make you smile and bring back those memories.
+If you can’t be with your family experiencing the traditions you know and love, make sure to plan your OWN traditions that make you smile and bring back those memories.
 You don’t have to wait…or pine…or just go without completely.
 This can really bring you down.
 There’s something you can do when you embrace the idea that you can.

 Of course it won’t be the exact same.
 But what you were open to the idea that you could bring a bit of the spirit, the feelings, the memories back to your home and enjoy them now?
 For example, if you loved marching band, pull out an old recording or search for band performances online.
 Better yet, look up your high school band online and see what’s happening.
 Make sure to watch the Macy’s Day Parade on TV and catch the awesome bands there too.

 If you love your mom’s mashed potatoes, call her up and talk to her about exactly what she does to make them so yummy so you can make them yourself.
 You get my point.
 Bring a little of home to your home.
 Practicing thinking thoughts that help you feel the comfort of home.
 Perhaps something like “I can figure out new ways to enjoy Thanksgiving that remind me of home.”
 This is more useful than focusing on what you’re missing.

 MINDSET TIP 2: Remember that thoughts create feelings.